kthibodeaux/.dotfiles/README.md

 ## setup

-These instructions are for a fresh Manjaro i3 edition install.
+These instructions are for a fresh Endeavour i3 edition install.

-This will not install any proprietary drivers.

 Before running the below commands make sure you can clone from GitHub by adding your SSH key to your profile.